yauheni-se/BayesianEconometricsHometasks/README.md

 # BayesianEconometricsHometasks
-Hometasks from Bayesian econometrics subject from my master studies
+Hometasks from the Bayesian Econometrics subject from my master studies